 If you are embarking on travel to Israel, Jerusalem, and the West Bank and you’re politics-averse…then maybe consider changing plans.
 Or buying earplugs or one of those sleep face-masks.
 It is a place where politics is life.
 The impact of … Continue reading Embassy vs. consulate

 People are always asking me what the big deal about Jerusalem is.
 I always ask them how long they have to talk about it.
-Jerusalem is one of those places that is like no other place, and the only way to begin to understand such a place is to experience it with your own eyes … Continue reading Jerusalem: Why Bother?
+Jerusalem is one of those places that is like no other place, and the only way … Continue reading Jerusalem: Why Bother?

 If you’re anywhere near Israel or West Jerusalem during December, you are going to come across at least one doughnut.
 These tasty, beautiful little monsters can be found everywhere – in coffee shops, at the mall, wherever your heart desires. … Continue reading Bring the Doughnuts

 It’s 4:30 a.m. on a Monday morning and I’m up early to get in a couple hours of work before the family awakens.
 As I stand in front of the coffee machine in my kitchen to make a strong brew, … Continue reading Sounds on the Wind

 Scant information exists on the Ramparts Walk around the perimeter of the Old City of Jerusalem.
 One of the most popular tourist sites in Jerusalem, the Old City is filled with exotic smells, flavors, and history.
 The Ramparts Walk is … Continue reading Jerusalem Old City Ramparts Walk

 At the end of the Sukkot holiday while in the village of Ein Kerem (just outside Jerusalem), I came upon a large crowd of people dancing in the street.
 They were mostly men, and were holding a copy of the Torah (the Jewish holy bible).
-Ein Kerem is a very small village that is just … Continue reading Dancing in the Street in the Village of Ein Kerem, Israel
+Ein Kerem is a very small village that is just a 15 minute drive from Jerusalem, but it is very typical of Jerusalem, where different religions exist peacefully side by side.
+Just up the street from where these men were dancing, monks were standing outside the gate of their monastery and talking with Christian pilgrims.
+Continue reading Dancing in the Street in the Village of Ein Kerem, Israel